To show that acids, bases, and salts are electrolytes.

 |Distilled water||H2O (l)|

 Liquids such as vegetable oil and coconut oil are poor conductors of electricity.
-Distilled water is also a poor conductor of electricity, and ordinary drinking water is a good conductor of electricity.
-Because lemon juice is acidic, it also conducts electricity.
+Distilled water is also a poor conductor of electricity, and ordinary drinking water is a good conductor.
+Lemon juice is acidic, so it conducts electricity.